Get Your Free Mesothelioma Guide

 Patients and caregivers benefit from easy online access to these groups.
 You can access support from the comfort of your home, which is helpful for patients who don’t feel well enough to attend an in-person group.

-For example, the Coping with Mesothelioma: Online Support Group from Asbestos.com meets monthly virtually or by phone.
-This support group focuses solely on people affected by mesothelioma and is led by licensed mental health counselor Dana Nolan.
+For example, the Coping with Mesothelioma: Online Support Group from Asbestos.com meets monthly virtually or via phone.
+This support group focuses solely on people with mesothelioma and caregivers.
+Licensed mental health counselor Dana Nolan leads the group.

-The Mesothelioma Center Facebook Group is a private Facebook group that is a safe space where people often post personal stories of day-to-day challenges and milestones.
+The Mesothelioma Center Facebook Group is a private Facebook group, which is a safe space where people often post personal stories of day-to-day challenges and milestones.
 Anyone struggling to cope with a mesothelioma diagnosis is welcome to join this group.

 Other beneficial online support groups for people facing mesothelioma include: